BibiezDelBubez/NatureOfCode/README.md

 # NatureOfCode
-a mockery of natural phenomena, or as we call it in Italian: Specchio Riflesso
+a mockery of natural phenomena, or as we call it in Italian: Specchio Riflesso.
+Contents so far:
+- Hamlet: my pythonesque attempt to genetic algorithm